spacetelescope/stwcs/doc/source/index.rst

 other distortion infomation in the science files as header keywords or file extensions.
-`wcsutil <wcsutil.html>`_ provides an `wcsutil.STWCS` object which extends astropy's `astropy.wcs.WCS` provides HST instrument specific information as well as methods for coordinate tarnsformaiton. `wcsutil <wcsutil.html>`_ also provides functions for manipulating alternate WCS descriptions in the headers.
+`wcsutil <wcsutil.html>`_ provides an `wcsutil.STWCS` object which extends astropy's `astropy.wcs.WCS` provides HST instrument specific information as well as methods for coordinate transformation. `wcsutil <wcsutil.html>`_ also provides functions for manipulating alternate WCS descriptions in the headers.
 `STWCS <https://github.com/spacetelescope/stwcs>`__ is based on `astropy.wcs <http://docs.astropy.org/en/stable/wcs/index.html>`_.